UniDrive-WM: Unified Understanding, Planning and Generation World Model for Autonomous Driving: Experiments

 We ablate the detection supervision and the image generation module to assess their contributions to planning, shown in Tab.~\ref{tab:ablation_study}.
 Removing the image generation head noticeably degrades trajectory accuracy and increases collision cases, indicating that future frame prediction provides useful auxiliary signals for planning.
 Disabling detection supervision further harms planning performance by weakening perception quality.
 Together, these findings show that both perception and future frame prediction play complementary roles, and that jointly optimizing all components within a unified world model yields more reliable driving behavior.

-We show experiments regarding changing the turn of the planning and image generation module in AR architecture in Tab.~\ref{tab:openloop-ablation-turn}. \textbf{Planning $\rightarrow$ Generation(Ours)} shows improvements over \textbf{Generation $\rightarrow$ Planning} on planning-related metrics and a much larger gain in visual quality, suggesting that the prediction order matters; conditioning future prediction on planned trajectories aligns with the action$\rightarrow$observation causal direction and provides a natural mechanism to produce plan-consistent futures that better support planning.
+We show experiments regarding changing the order of the planning and image generation modules in the AR architecture in Tab.~\ref{tab:openloop-ablation-turn}. \textbf{Planning $\rightarrow$ Generation (Ours)} shows improvements over \textbf{Generation $\rightarrow$ Planning} on planning-related metrics and a much larger gain in visual quality, suggesting that the prediction order matters; conditioning future prediction on planned trajectories aligns with the action$\rightarrow$observation causal direction and provides a natural mechanism to produce plan-consistent futures that better support planning.

 We evaluate VQA performance on Bench2Drive~\cite{jia2024bench2drive} using the Chat-B2D QA annotations~\citep{fu2025orion}, shown in Tab.~\ref{tab:vqa}.
 Compared with the model variant without the image-generation module, incorporating image generation consistently improves all VQA metrics.
 This indicates that the future frame prediction provides additional structural cues that benefit question answering.
 Intuitively, better modeling of future visual states enhances the model’s understanding of the current scene, which aligns with human perception.
-We also show the visualization of the VQA result in open-loop evaluation in supplementary.
+We also show the visualization of the VQA result in open-loop evaluation in the supplementary material.
 These results demonstrate that our model not only comprehends the current scene, but also performs effective future-state reasoning, enabling it to produce reliable, decision-oriented answers even in complex driving scenarios and challenging weather conditions.